 ADEM establishes TMDLs in accordance with its priority ranking strategy; however, ADEM has considerable flexibility in establishing its ranking method based on its particular circumstances and available resources.
 ADEM implements a basin rotation approach to monitoring waters and establishing TMDLs.
-In general, the Draft TMDL date follows the basin rotation monitoring schedule because the availability of water quality data is the primary driver in the TMDL development process.
+In general, the development of TMDLs follows the basin rotation monitoring schedule because the availability of water quality data is the primary driver in the TMDL development process.

-All waters ADEM places on the §303(d) List are given an estimated TMDL development date.
-The ranking of waters on the §303(d) List is determined by these estimated dates.
-This date is determined based on criteria which can include:
+All waters ADEM places on the §303(d) List are given a priority ranking (high, medium, or low) for TMDL development.
+This ranking is determined based on criteria which can include:

 - TMDL complexity

 - Pollutants of concern

 - Need for additional data and information

 - Sources of the pollutants

 - Severity of the impairment

 - Pending rules and regulations

 - Spatial extent of impairment

-- General watershed management activities (e.g. §319 grant activities and watershed management planning)
+- General watershed management activities (e.g., §319 grant activities and watershed management planning)

 - Existence of endangered and sensitive aquatic species

 - Degree of public interest and support for particular waterbodies.

-For waters which are currently listed in Category 5, ADEM typically develops their TMDLs within 8 to 13 years unless they become eligible for delisting.
+ADEM typically develops TMDLs for waters currently listed in Category 5 within 8 to 13 years unless they become eligible for delisting.

-In addition to the assessment and listing requirements in 40 CFR §130.7(b) ADEM calculates the TMDL for each pollutant identified as causing impairment in the listed waters.
+In addition to the assessment and listing requirements in 40 CFR §130.7(b), ADEM calculates the TMDL for each pollutant identified as causing impairment in the listed waters.
 The TMDL is defined in 40 CFR §130.2 as the sum of the individual wasteload allocations (WLAs) for point sources and load allocations (LAs) for nonpoint sources and natural background.
 If a receiving water has only one point source discharger, the TMDL is the sum of that point source WLA plus the LAs for any nonpoint sources of pollution and natural background sources, tributaries, or adjacent segments.
 TMDLs can be expressed in terms of either mass per time, toxicity, or other appropriate measure.
 If Best Management Practices (BMPs) or other nonpoint source pollution controls make more stringent LAs practicable, then WLAs can be made less stringent.
 Thus, the TMDL process provides for nonpoint source control tradeoffs.

 Point sources include all sources subject to regulation under the NPDES program.
 Nonpoint sources include all remaining sources of the pollutant as well as anthropogenic and natural background sources.
-For pollutants other than heat, ADEM establishes TMDLs at levels necessary to attain and maintain applicable narrative and numerical WQS taking into account seasonal variations in water quality, and including a margin of safety (MOS) to account for uncertainty in the predicted pollutant reductions necessary to meet WQS.
+For pollutants other than heat, ADEM establishes TMDLs at levels necessary to attain and maintain applicable narrative and numerical WQS, taking into account seasonal variations in water quality and including a margin of safety (MOS) to account for uncertainty in the predicted pollutant reductions necessary to meet WQS.
 The TMDL calculates the maximum amount of a pollutant that a waterbody can receive and still meet applicable WQS.